Buenos Aires: Paris of the South

 Safety in Numbers

-There are 87 barrios in a city of 12 million and those surrounding the city center are the most visited.
-If you’re able to find a hotel in Retiro, like I did, surrounding barrios like Puerto Madero, Recoletta, and Monserrat are all within 20 minutes by foot.
-Others, like La Boca and Mataderos are a 20-minute cab ride or further using the bus lines.
+There are 87 barrios in a city of 15.1 million and those surrounding the city center are the most visited.
+If you’re able to find a hotel in Retiro, as I did, surrounding barrios like Puerto Madero, Recoleta, and Monserrat are all within 20 minutes by foot.
+Others, like La Boca and Mataderos, are a 20-minute cab ride or further using the bus lines.
 If you enjoy ‘people watching’ and have the time, ask about mass transportation – like the subway system or bus services.

 A hotel concierge will discourage it but I found a 33-cent trip to the outskirts of the city safe, friendly and reliable.
 As always, be cautious about your possessions –petty theft is hardly a concern but it does happen.

-Lined with antiques, art and yerba mate cafes (loose green tea drank in a hollowed-out gourds) Retiro is the ideal barrio to find a good night’s sleep.
+Lined with antiques, art, and yerba mate cafes (loose green tea drank in hollowed-out gourds) Retiro is the ideal barrio to find a good night’s sleep.
 And if you’re looking to ‘do it up’ right, the prestigious five-star Sofitel Hotel is the place to stay.
-This landmark hotel sits on a tight cobblestone street (Arroya str.) surrounded by balconied buildings and deep, narrow lots.
+This landmark hotel sits on a tight cobblestone street (Arroyo str.) surrounded by balconied buildings and deep, narrow lots.

-It was once the highest building in the city but today the owners can boast about preserving its 1890’s fascade in a glass atrium with an enormous wrought-iron chandelier hanging over the front desk.
-Historical preservation is a beautiful thing and there’s plenty of it in Buenos Aires.
+It was once Buenos Aires’ highest building but today the owners can boast about preserving its 1890’s facade in a glass atrium with an enormous wrought-iron chandelier hanging over the front desk.
+Historic preservation is a beautiful thing and there’s plenty of it in Buenos Aires.